awsdocs/amazon-athena-user-guide/doc_source/networkloadbalancer-classic-logs.md

 GROUP BY  cert_arn;
 ```

-The following query shows how many users are using the older TLS version:
+The following query shows how many users are using a TLS version earlier than 1\.3:

 ```
 SELECT tls_protocol_version,